Our guide on “Largest Contentful Paint WordPress” comes with a tested and proven framework to improve the Largest Contentful Paint in WordPress.

 Enable “Activate sitemap-based caching preloading,” and WP Rocket automatically finds your sitemap if you use major SEO plugins like Yoast and Rank Math.
 If not, manually enter the sitemap URL in the text box.

 Under the Prefetch DNS request, you can add your Google analytics, fonts, or other external requests.
 This option should be done as mandatory since Google recommends this for great Core Web Vital results.

 WP Rocket team added a Github page with the most possible URLs that require DNS fetching.
 Even if you don't use WP Rocket, you can use the same on your caching plugins to improve load time.

 To make things perfect, run your domain at Prefetch.xyz to get the list of domains that can be prefetched.

 3. Use Fastest CDN

-Now, we completed initial steps and we move on adding CDN to your sites.
-Here are the major CDNs I used to deploy and optimize hundreds of WordPress sites.
+Here are the significant CDNs I use to deploy and optimize hundreds of WordPress sites.

-Since CDN is pretty important, so I'm adding a few more info here. jsDelivr is open source CDN for developers, Google CDN can't be used separately unless you host your sites on Google (Templ.io offers Google Cloud + CDN).
+Since CDN is necessary, I'm adding more info here. jsDelivr is an open-source for developers; Google CDN can't be used separately unless you host your sites on Google (Templ.io offers Google Cloud + CDN).

-CDNetworks, CacheFly, Akamai, Verizon are priced at least more than $100/month and Fastly requires $50/month billing.
-Though Cloudflare is free but not the fastest CDN and one needs to pay $20/month for a single site on the Cloudflare Pro plan.
+CDNetworks, CacheFly, Akamai, and Verizon are priced at least more than $100/month and Fastly requires $50/month billing.
+Though Cloudflare is free, it's not the fastest; one must pay $20/month for a single site on the Cloudflare Pro plan.

 Since Cloudflare is free, I'm writing this post with its configuration settings, and here is the official guide to WordPress StackPath settings.